 Finally, motor scooters can be dangerous due to design reasons.
 Small wheels, fast acceleration, and inexperienced riders often combine to result in accidents.
 The growing popularity of motor scooters and similar transportation options has led to a 70% rise in micromobility injury rates in the past four years.

-What You Should Know Before Riding a Motor Scooter in Port St. Lucie
+What You Should Know Before Riding a Motor Scooter in Stuart

 Motor scooters hold a unique place when it comes to Florida law.
 On the one hand, they’re relatively small and slow.
 On the other hand, they’re a motorized form of transportation, and a motor scooter accident can have serious consequences for everyone involved.

-Port St. Lucie follows Florida’s statewide motor scooter requirements.
-The rider of a motor scooter in Port St. Lucie should be aware of local laws before jetting down to the beach.
+Stuart follows Florida’s statewide motor scooter requirements.
+The rider of a motor scooter in Stuart should be aware of local laws before jetting down to the beach.

 Florida e-scooter laws state the following: